danfuzz/samizdat/doc/library-guide/Peg.md

 Makes and returns a parser rule which matches a sequence of characters exactly, consuming them from the input upon success. `string` must be a string.
-The result of successful parsing is a valueless token with `string` as its class tag.
+The result of successful parsing is an empty-payload token with `@string` as its name.

 This is equivalent to the syntactic form `{: "string" :}`.